mohsennasab/culvert-hydraulic-design-101/README.md

 - **Allow sediment and debris transport** through the culvert.
 - **Embed the culvert** below the streambed if possible (for natural bottom).

-## Culvert Analysis — Flow Controls
+## 🚦 Flow Controls: Inlet vs Outlet

 At any discharge a culvert is limited by **one** of two possible control points: